You couldn't find the answer here?

 Why should I swap guitar or bass machine heads?

-There are many reasons for this.
-Of course, defective mechanisms have to be replaced, that's completely clear.
+There are many reasons for that.
+Defective mechanisms must of course be replaced, that is completely clear.
 But inferior or outdated guitar and bass mechanics should also be exchanged.

 Because high-quality guitars and bass mechanics make it easier to tune your instrument and of course keep the tuning much more precise.
-Locking tuners / clamping mechanisms in particular are ideal for keeping the tuning exact and also speeding up the string change.
+Locking tuners / clamping mechanisms in particular are ideal for keeping the tuning precise and at the same time speeding up the string change.

-You can find out how to swap guitar or bass mechanics here in our detailed installation instructions.
+You can find out how to swap out guitar or bass machine heads here in our detailed installation instructions.

-Monkey Locks - Locking Tuners / Klemm Mechaniken
+Monkey Locks - locking tuners / clamping mechanisms

 Collapsible content